Higglytown Heroes

 Higglytown Heroes is an American CGI-animated children's television series created by George Evelyn, Holly Huckins, Denis Morella, Kent Redeker, and Jeff Ulin.
 Produced by Wild Brain and Happy Nest, the series aired on the Playhouse Disney block on Disney Channel in the United States.
 The show's characters are shaped like Russian nesting dolls.
-In the show, four children Eubie, Wayne, Twinkle, Kip, and their best friend, Fran the Squirrel, learn about all of the important jobs that people do in Higglytown.
+In the show, four children named Eubie, Wayne, Twinkle, Kip, and their best friend, Fran the Squirrel, learn about all of the important jobs that people do in Higglytown.
 65 episodes were produced.

 The theme song of the show, Here in Higglytown, is performed by They Might Be Giants, which was also released on their second children's album Here Come the ABCs.
 After its series finale originally aired on January 7, 2008, reruns aired on Playhouse Disney until March 29, 2009.
 The show was originally planned to air on the rebranded Disney Junior block in 2011, but it didn't come to fruition.
 However, the Disney Junior 24/7 channel then aired it in reruns from March 23, 2012 until May 16, 2014.
 The show was added to Disney+ in April 2021.
 The Higglytown Heroes TV series was made using Alias Maya which was used to design models and textures for the 3D characters, and Photoshop which was used to create the 2D backgrounds and props.